itzCozi/devbox/CLEANUP_MAINTENANCE.md

 3. Runs `apt autoremove -y` to remove unnecessary packages
 4. Runs `apt autoclean` to clean package cache

-Updates are applied to all tracked containers that are running or can be started.
+Updates are applied to all tracked boxes that are running or can be started.

-## Container Rebuilding
+## box Rebuilding

 The rebuild feature:
-1. Stops and removes existing containers
+1. Stops and removes existing boxes
 2. Pulls latest base images
-3. Recreates containers with current configuration
+3. Recreates boxes with current configuration
 4. Runs system updates
 5. Executes setup commands from devbox.json
 6. Sets up devbox environment

-**Note**: Rebuilding preserves your project files but recreates the container environment.
+**Note**: Rebuilding preserves your project files but recreates the box environment.

 ## Best Practices